deveix/react-native-apple-llm/README.md

 # React Native Apple LLM Plugin

 A <b>React Native plugin for Apple Intelligence</b> (LLM) that enables seamless access to Foundation Models on supported Apple devices.
-It offers a clean, developer-friendly interface to check model availability, manage sessions, and generate structured outputs using Apple’s native LLM APIs.
+It offers a clean, developer-friendly interface to check model availability, manage sessions, and generate text, structured outputs using Apple's native LLM APIs.

 ## Installation